Lime Energy, former executives settle SEC accounting fraud case

 With the company needing $500,000 more to meet its 2011 revenue target, Smith in February 2012 sent Chandler new entries that provided Lime with even more revenue to improperly recognize, the SEC said.

 Almeida agreed to a permanent officer-and-director bar, and Raina agreed to pay $50,000, the SEC said.
-All four former executives neither admitted nor denied the allegations.
+All four ex-executives neither admitted nor denied the allegations.